ECB policy changes came without dissent - Draghi

-TALLINN There were no dissenters among European Central Bank policymakers to changes made in the ECB's policy statement on Thursday, President Mario Draghi said.
+TALLINN (Reuters) - There were no dissenters among European Central Bank policymakers to changes made in the ECB's policy statement on Thursday, President Mario Draghi said.

 With Germany heading towards federal elections and savers complaining about low interest rates, officials from Europe's largest economy have stepped-up pressure on the ECB to scale back its monetary stimulus of bond purchases and sub-zero rates.